-Evaluation Factor Score Logic Revenue potential Joint development has the potential to fund a moderate portion of the Nevenue potentiai project capital and/or O&M costs.
-Keeps pace with inflation Joint developments may keep pace with inflation if rent payments Recps pace with inhation generated from development are structured to escalate with cost indices over time.
-Equity Joint developments are progressive, generally impacting higher income Equity developers who directly benefit from the project.
-Nexus with beneficiaries Joint developments are directly related to developers benefiting from ivexus with beneficiaries the project.
-Stability / predictability Joint developments can be volatile due to market risks but are Stability / predictability generally stable and predictable.
-Legal There is legal authority to apply joint development revenues to the Legai project.
+Evaluation Factor Score Logic Revenue potential • Joint development has the potential to fund a moderate portion of the project capital and/or O&M costs.
+Keeps pace with inflation • Joint developments may keep pace with inflation if rent payments generated from development are structured to escalate with cost indices over time.
+Equity • Joint developments are progressive, generally impacting higher income developers who directly benefit from the project.
+Nexus with beneficiaries • Joint developments are directly related to developers benefiting from the project.

+Evaluation Factor Score Logic Stability / predictability • Joint developments can be volatile due to market risks but are generally stable and predictable.
+Legal • There is legal authority to apply joint development revenues to the project.
 Administration • Administration costs for a joint development would be moderate.
-Political support There is likely strong political support for using joint development to Folitical support fund the project.
+Political support • There is likely strong political support for using joint development to fund the project.